DataStax-Examples/how-to-create-an-example/docs/STYLE_GUIDE.md

     **Examples**

     * Switching between connecting to Apollo or DSE in the same application
-    * DS Graph Studio notebooks
+    * DataStax Graph Studio notebooks

 * Tasks - These demonstrate common activities that developers do all the time and would like to be able to see working examples